Songs the Lord Taught Us

 Songs the Lord Taught Us is the debut album by the American rock band the Cramps.
 It was released in 1980 on I.R.S.
-Records in America and Illegal Records in England.
+Records in America and Illegal Records in the UK.
 In 2020, Rolling Stone included Songs the Lord Taught Us in their "80 Greatest albums of 1980" list, praising the band for its "psychobilly sound that went way beyond the kitschiest moments of the Ramones or Blondie and into a whole new realm of garage-trash novelty".

-The track "I Was a Teenage Werewolf" was featured in the 2022 American slasher film Halloween Ends.
+Music

+Eric R. Danton of Paste Magazine called the album a "weird, funny and loud ... gleefully raw, thoroughly campy collection."
+He said the album contains "blaring guitars and Lux Interior's unhinged vocals on songs steeped in the twin influences of rockabilly and garish B-movie horror imagery."

 Track listing

 Writing credits adapted from the album's liner notes.